AdobeDocs/experience-platform.en/help/rtcdp/segmentation/b2b.md

 >[!NOTE]
 >
->The attributes required for these segmentation use cases are only available to Real-time Customer Data Platform B2B Edition customers.If you are not using Real-time Customer Data Platform B2B Edition, see the [segmentation overview](./segmentation-overview.md) instead.
+>The attributes required for these segmentation use cases are only available to Real-time Customer Data Platform B2B Edition customers.
+If you are not using Real-time Customer Data Platform B2B Edition, see the [segmentation overview](./segmentation-overview.md) instead.

 ## Prerequisites